Is It Hard to Get a Personal Loan? Here’s What You Should Know

 There are some financial markers that can disqualify you from getting a personal loan, even with the most lenient lenders.
 Here are a few to watch out for.

-While the minimum required credit score for each lender will vary, most lenders require at least a fair credit score in order to take out a personal loan — particularly an unsecured personal loan.
+While the minimum required credit score for each lender will vary, many personal loan lenders require at least a good credit score — particularly for an unsecured personal loan.
 If you have very poor credit, or no credit whatsoever, you may find yourself ineligible to borrow.

 Another important factor lenders look at is your cash flow.
-Without an income, the lender has no reason to think you’ll be able to repay your loan — and so a lack of income can disqualify you from borrowing.
+Without a regular source of cash inflow, the lender has no reason to think you’ll be able to repay your loan — and so a lack of consistent income can disqualify you from borrowing.

 Not a US Resident